Lt. Governor Mark Robinson on Protecting Voting Rights

 Well, why is he supporting them now?

-I mean, it's it's madness.
+I mean, it's madness.

-Does capital gains tax increase?
+This capital gains tax increase.

 I don't know what it is today.

-Currently, it what he wants capital gains to go from 23.8% to 43.4%.
+Currently, he wants capital gains to go from 23.8% to 43.4%.

-Okay, you know what that's gonna result in a massive sell-off before the law goes into effect.
+A massive sell-off before the law goes into effect.

 All this accumulation of power.

-Every bill Has to be a climate bill.
+Every bill has to be a climate bill.

 That was only 9% of the bill.